 How to ID Roof AC Model on 2004 Fleetwood Expedition

-Hey everyone, I'm pretty new to RVing and need some help.
+This drives me crazy — my 2004 Fleetwood Expedition's roof AC only acts up when it's above 85 degrees outside, but I can't identify the model number to order replacement parts.
 I've got a 2004 Fleetwood Expedition and the front roof air conditioner isn't working properly.
 I went up on the roof to check it out, but the sticker with all the model information is completely weathered and unreadable.
 I can make out that it might be a Dometic or Coleman unit, but I'm not sure.
 Without the model number, I'm having trouble finding parts or even knowing what I'm dealing with.
 Is there another way to figure out what AC unit I have?
 Any guidance would be really appreciated - I'm still learning about all this RV stuff!

 Quick Answer